kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ```
 The first part is the "configuration Part".

-I created a bunch of PowerShell variables that will be used later on through the script for the configuration of the Virtual machine itself and the configuration of the OS.
+Here, a bunch of PowerShell variables that will be used later on throughout the script are defined for the configuration of the Virtual machine itself and the configuration of the OS.

 Modifying these variables has a direct effect on the machine that it will create.

-Most are self-explanatory I think.
+Most are self-explanatory I think, but you can fine the details on them in the next paragraph.

 $SwitchExternal & $SwitchPrivate contain the "names" of the two virtual switches created on the Hyper-V host. (see Lab Layout)